-Our annual consolidated revenues increased by 15% for 2017 compared to 2016 and by 11% for 2016 compared to 2015.
+Our annual consolidated revenues increased by 13% for 2018 compared to 2017 and by 15% for 2017 compared to 2016.

-The increases in revenues for 2017 and 2016 were primarily due to an increase in the number of ATMs under management, along with an increase in demand for dynamic currency conversion ("DCC") and other value added services in our EFT Processing Segment, growth in the number of money transfers processed by the core Ria business and the continued growth of the Walmart-2-Walmart money transfer service in our Money Transfer Segment, and an increase in the number of non-mobile transactions processed by our epay subsidiaries.
+The increases in revenues for 2018 and 2017 were primarily due to an increase in the number of ATMs under management, along with an increase in demand for DCC, domestic and international surcharge and other value added services in our EFT Processing Segment, growth in the number of money transfers processed by the core Ria business, and an increase in the number of non-mobile transactions processed by our epay subsidiaries.
 These increases were partly offset by decreases in the number of prepaid mobile transactions processed by our epay subsidiaries.
-The October 2016 acquisition of YourCash Europe Limited and its subsidiaries ("YourCash") contributed to the increase in number of ATMs and transactions processed in our EFT Processing Segment in 2017 and 2016.
-The increase in revenues for 2016 also was due to the inclusion of a full year of contribution from IME since its acquisition in June 2015.
+The October 2016 acquisition of YourCash contributed to the increase in number of ATMs and transactions processed in our EFT Processing Segment in 2017 and 2016.

-The increases in operating income for 2017 and 2016 were primarily due to the increase in ATMs under management, along with the increase in demand for DCC and other value added services, the increase in the number of money transfer transactions processed, including Walmart-2-Walmart transactions and those of our businesses acquired in 2015, and the increase in the number of non-mobile transactions processed for epay.
+The increases in operating income for 2018 and 2017 were primarily due to the increase in ATMs under management, along with the increase in demand for DCC, domestic and international surcharge and other value added services, the increase in the number of money transfer transactions processed, and the increase in the number of non-mobile transactions processed for epay.
 These increases were partly offset by a decrease in the number of prepaid mobile transactions processed.
-The increases in operating income for 2017 were partially offset by charges of \$34.1 million for goodwill and acquired intangible assets impairments, the reduced rates charged for the Walmart-2-Walmart product beginning in the second quarter of 2017, and an increase in salaries and benefits and other costs to support growth in the Money Transfer Segment.
+The increases in operating income for 2018 and 2017 were partially offset by charges of \$7.0 million and \$34.1 million for goodwill and acquired intangible assets impairments, respectively.
+The reduced rates charged for the Walmart-2-Walmart product beginning in the second quarter of 2017, and an increase in salaries and benefits and other costs to support growth in the Money Transfer Segment further offset the increases in operating income for 2017.

-Net income attributable to Euronet for 2017, 2016 and 2015 was \$156.8 million, or \$2.85 per diluted share, \$174.4 million, or \$3.23 per diluted share, and \$98.8 million, or \$1.83 per diluted share, respectively.
+Net income attributable to Euronet for 2018, 2017 and 2016 was \$232.9 million, or \$4.26 per diluted share, \$156.8 million, or \$2.85 per diluted share, and \$174.4 million, or \$3.23 per diluted share, respectively.